dburnham1212/midterm/README.md

 Quizereedoo

-Quizereedoo is a full stack web based quiz application using Node, Express, Postgres, jQuery amd Ajax.
+Quizereedoo is a full stack web based quiz application using Node, Express, Postgres, jQuery and Ajax.

 =========
 ## Getting Started